TechCowboy/NABU-FUN/reversi/README.md

 z88dk examples folder called othello and has been adapted by Norman Davie a.k.a TechCowboy.

-When creating a reversi program for the Coleco ADAM for the FujiNet project, the hardware was so similar it was easy to port it to the NABU.
+I realized when creating a reversi program for the Coleco ADAM for the FujiNet project, the hardware was so similar it was easy to port it to the NABU.